awcodes/alpine-floating-ui/README.md

 Add Floating UI functionality to Alpine 3.x components.

-> This package only supports Alpine v3.x.
+> This package only supports Alpine ^3.x.

 ## About

-This plugin adds a `$float` magic to Alpine, with modifiers for Floating UI functionality.
+This plugin adds a `$float` magic to Alpine, with modifiers for [Floating UI](https://floating-ui.com/) functionality.

 ## Installation